 Here are the minimum eligibility requirements for getting equipment financing through Funding Circle:

 If you meet the minimum requirements, you can apply and get funding in as few as 24 hours.

-With invoice factoring, BlueVine will free up your cash flow by buying your business’s outstanding invoices at a discount.
-With a business line of credit, BlueVine will extend your business a credit limit from which you can draw on as needed and pay off gradually.
+With their business line of credit, Bluevine will extend your business a credit limit from which you can draw on as needed and pay off gradually.